 YB Dato' Ir.
-Izham Hashim holds a Master of Business Administration from the University of Malaya and a Bachelor (Hons) of Civil Engineering from University of Newcastle Upon Tyne, United Kingdom.
+Izham Hashim holds a Master of Business Administration from University of Malaya and a Bachelor (Hons) of Engineering from the University of Newcastle Upon Tyne, United Kingdom.
 YB Dato' Ir.
-Izham Hashim holds directorships and positions in various organisations, including but not limited to Lembaga Urus Air Selangor, Perbadanan Kemaiuan Pertanian Selangor, Perbadanan Kemajuan Negeri Selangor.
+Izham Hashim holds directorships and positions in various organisations, including but not limited to Lembaga Urus Air Selangor, Perbadanan Kemajuan Pertanian Selangor, and Perbadanan Kemajuan Negeri Selangor.